WebAssembly/spec/proposals/branch-hinting/Overview.md

 Each *function hints* structure consists of

-* the funcidx of the function the hints are referring to,
+* the index of the function the hints are referring to,
 * a vector of *branch hints* for the function.

 Each *branch hint* structure consists of